ViktoriaGavrilenko/finostra-frontend/README.md

 Frontend of the Finostra web application — a team-based project built with React.js and modern state management tools.

 ## 🔹 Project Description
 Finostra is a web application developed as part of a team project.
-This repository contains the frontend part, built using React.js with a focus on component-based architecture, scalable structure, and clean UI implementation based on Figma designs.
+This repository contains the frontend application, built with React.js, focusing on component-based architecture, scalability, and clean UI implementation based on Figma designs.

 ## 👥 Team Collaboration
 - UI/UX Design — created in Figma by the design team